LeToNode/Play2.0-CN-doc/Scalahttp.md

 # Making HTTP calls

 Sometimes we would like to call other HTTP services from within a play application.
-Play supports this task via its ```play.api.libs.WS``` library which provides a mechanism to make async http calls.
-Any calls made by ```play.api.libs.WS``` should return a ```play.api.libs.concurrent.Promise[T]``` which we can later handle with play's asynchronous components.
+Play supports this task via its ```play.api.libs.WS``` library which provides a way to make async http calls.
+Any calls made by ```play.api.libs.WS``` should return a ```play.api.libs.concurrent.Promise[T]``` which we can later handle with play's asynchronous mechanisms.

 # A short introduction